andr-ew/crops/README.md

 conversely, components, as with most any kind of programming abstraction, come with a performance cost, which should be considered when deciding how to structure your program.

+though they share little in terms of architecture, crops was inspired heavily by the philosophy of [react](https://react.dev/).

 ## what is a closure?

 simply put, a [closure](https://www.lua.org/pil/6.1.html) is a function returned by another function. what might seem like a strange pattern has many powerful uses in the lua language. closures allow regular functions to continuously mutate, or manipulate, local, “closed in” variables. if you’ve ever used an [anonymous function] as a callback, you’ve likely already used closures without even realizing it.